Ben-D-Anderson/InstantReplay/README.md

 The default value of `timestamp-converter-format` in the configuration file is `yyyy/MM/dd-HH:mm:ss`.
-The date is in the format [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) (`year-month-day`) and the time is in a conventional `hour:minute:second` format where date and time are seperated by a hyphen.
+The date is in the format [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) (`year-month-day`) and the time is in a conventional `hour:minute:second` format, date and time are seperated by a hyphen.
 An example of using the default format would be `/replay timestamp 2021/10/23-18:54:00`.

-#### Parsing with timezones
+#### Parsing timestamps with timezones

 A player can also provide a timezone when specifying a date-time to parse.
 This is ideal when a player in a different timezone reports an event to the server admin and the admin must view the replay using the provided time and knowledge